wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 #### More
 One young man's journey from Jamaica to England becomes a universal story of displacement told through the eyes, mouth and feet of personal experience.

-A journey through ancestral memory, colonial history and modern economics to explore the shifting politics of the diaspora.

-A personal narrative to invoke a sense of collective responsibility.<br>An urgent plea for the past, present and future of humanity.
+A journey through ancestral memory, colonial history and modern economics to explore the shifting politics of the diaspora.<br>A personal narrative to invoke a sense of collective responsibility.<br>An urgent plea for the past, present and future of humanity.

 Using his own experience as a Jamaican-born citizen now residing in the UK, Akeim Toussaint Buck works with dance, song and word in this exploration of identity in today's England.